sgtlambda/fieldwork/README.md

 jannieforms
 ===========

 Setting up a web form can be a pain and often forces you to keep track of seperate definitions for the browser and for the server.
-Jannieforms takes an object-oriented approach towards building forms and will make your life a lot easier by dealing with all the trivial tasks of markup generation, validation and whatnot.
+Jannieforms takes an object-oriented approach towards building forms and will make your life a lot easier by dealing with trivial tasks such as markup generation, validation and sanitization.

  - Define entires form using just PHP.
 No manual HTML or javascript coding involved
  - Sanitizes and validates twice, client-side for convenience, server-side for security